 4. Encrypt sensitive information and process data in-house

+Encryption is one of the efficient methods of Protecting Sensitive Data.
 Whether it be e-mails or files, to prevent hackers from accessing sensitive content, you must encrypt your documents to make it safe for the company to share them with others online.

 Every enterprise must have encryption on all its devices, whether it be removable media, mobile devices, or company laptops.
-It is a good practice to give company phones to employees so that the data shared on them can be monitored effectively.
+It is a good practice to give company phones to employees so that the information shared on them can be monitored effectively.

 Additionally, if the business model and operations of your company allow it, try to limit the transfer of sensitive information to a portable medium.
 It is especially necessary if you deal with personal customer information like medical data or social security numbers.